ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_dataset_SOP.md

 To create a new submission from a spreadsheet, go to the `ALL SUBMISSIONS` tab then click the `Upload New Submission` button in the top right.
 If the metadata is valid, you can move on to uploading the fastq files data.
 If it is invalid, you will need to resolve any errors or problems and re-upload the metadata sheet again and repeat this process until it is valid.

-## Secondary Review:
+## Secondary Review

 Once the spreadsheet has passed both phases of validation, the primary wrangler should ask another wrangler in the team to review the spreadsheet and suggest any required edits or updates.

-If any edits or updates are made the existing submission in ingest will need to be deleted and the new spreadsheet uploaded in its place.
+If any edits or updates are made, the existing submission in ingest will need to be deleted and the new spreadsheet uploaded in its place.

 If any changes may have also affected the linking in the spreadsheet it should also be run through the ingest-graph-validator again by the primary wrangler.

 A detailed guide to performing secondary review can be found here: